ChrisWu1997/2D-Motion-Retargeting/README.md

 - Download Mixamo Data

   For the sake of convenience, we pack the Mixamo Data that we use.
 To download it, see [Google Drive](https://drive.google.com/open?id=1UGS-wFRzyLCReJcCN6rdVtRzKBjFa7t1) or [Baidu Drive](https://pan.baidu.com/s/1fYN4QYWOOQH9ZKOY5_2Upw) (8jq3).
-After downloading, please put it under `./mixamo_data`.
+After downloading, extract it into `./mixamo_data`.

   > NOTE: Our Mixamo dataset only covers a part of the whole collections provided by the Mixamo website.
 If you want to collect Mixamo Data by yourself, you can follow the our guide [here](https://github.com/ChrisWu1997/2D-Motion-Retargeting/blob/master/dataset/Guide%20For%20Downloading%20Mixamo%20Data.md).